DanielMontecino/mlops-challenge/README.md

 ### API Predictions
 Then, an API is hosted locally, where prediction should be requested to ```http://127.0.0.1/ridge/predict```.
-There are two ways of test the prediction of the model.
-The first is making a request through command line:
+There are two ways of testing the prediction of the model.
+The first is requesting through the command line:

 ```zh
 curl -X 'POST' \